JesusFilm/core/CONTRIBUTING.md

 1. Make a copy of `apps/journeys/.env` with the file name `apps/journeys/.env.local`.
 Open the file and set up your own environment variables.
 1. run `nx run api-journeys:migrations`
 1. run `nx run api-journeys:seed`
-1. in another terminal run `nx run journeys:serve-all`
+1. run `nx run journeys:serve-all`
 1. in your local browser navigate to [http://localhost:4100](http://localhost:4100)